 To make the characters easily distinguishable, each character is given a simple but distinct silhouette.
 Making the characters before the storyboards gives me a clearer approach to thinking about how the character will interact.

 Thumbnailed frames from my sketchbook

-Most storyboard boards require multiple read-throughs and I like to draw quick and rough thumbnail frames as I re-read the script.
-Most times I will draw multiple versions of the same frame, trying out different camera angles and shots to best capture the scene.
+Quick and rough thumbnail frames are drawn as I read the script.
+Most times, I will draw multiple versions of the same frame, trying out different camera angles and shots to best capture the scene.
 The frames are labeled with a caption from the script, the camera position and movement for future reference.
 After sketching the entire script, I go back through all the thumbnails and select the frames that I will take to the final stage.

-These Batman frames were done with mixed media.
-All frames start with rough pencil linears.
-From there I take a thick black marker to line and fill in large shadow shapes.
+The storyboards were done in mixed media, starting analog with graphite linears and a black marker to block in shadow shapes.
 The frames are then taken into Photoshop, where the frames get a gray background and additional shading.

-Storyboards are always function over form, so any information added to help with the clarity of a board is always helpful.
-The frames are numbered and directional arrows are added to further assist the director.
+Storyboards are always function over form, so additional information like numbers and directional arrows are added to further assist the director.
 Frame captions also boost clarity with descriptions that include sound effects, character actions or speech and camera movements.

 Here is the original opening scene of Tim Burton’s Batman